molpopgen/libsequence/doc/md/tutorial.md

 std::for_each(ps.second.begin(),ps.second.end(),[](const Sequence::PolySites::const_reference & __s) { std::cout << __s.length() << '\n'; });
 ~~~

-The reason why will be explained below.
+The reason why will be explained in \ref polytable_csi

 Let's look at some examples.